nolanlawson/pwa-deploy/README.md

 pwa-deploy
 ====

 Deploy a Progressive Web App to a connected Android device or emulator.
+Designed for quick and easy debugging of PWAs.

 This allows you to test Service Worker, since the site will be running on `localhost`.